MicrosoftDocs/azure-dev-docs/articles/java/ee/weblogic-server-azure-virtual-machine.md

 ## Deploy WLS with Administration Server on VM

-The steps in this section direct you to deploy WLS on VM in the simplest possible way using [single node with an admin server](https://aka.ms/wls-vm-admin) offer.
-There are another three offers available to meet different scenarios: [single node without an admin server](https://aka.ms/wls-vm-singlenode), [cluster](https://aka.ms/wls-vm-cluster), and [dynamic cluster](https://aka.ms/wls-vm-dynamic-cluster).
+The steps in this section direct you to deploy WLS on VM in the simplest possible way: using [single node with an admin server](https://aka.ms/wls-vm-admin) offer.
+Other offers are available to meet different scenarios, including: [single node without an admin server](https://aka.ms/wls-vm-singlenode), [cluster](https://aka.ms/wls-vm-cluster), and [dynamic cluster](https://aka.ms/wls-vm-dynamic-cluster).
 For more information, see [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](/azure/virtual-machines/workloads/oracle/oracle-weblogic).

 :::image type="content" source="media/weblogic-server-azure-virtual-machine/portal-start-experience.png" alt-text="WebLogic Server With Admin Server portal experience":::